Best Michigan Winter Cities to Visit

 The state of Michigan is located in the Great Lakes region of the Upper Midwest of the United States of America.
 Furthermore, Michigan is the tenth most populous state in the US, having around 10.2 million residents.
 The capital seat of the state is the city of Lansing.
 However, the biggest city is Detroit.
 Furthermore, the Detroit Metropolitan Area is one of the most populous and has the largest metropolitan economy in the US.

 The Lower Peninsula of Michigan is mostly focused on manufacturing, agriculture, forestry, and high-tech industry.
-However, the Upper Peninsula relies on tourism the most, due to an abundance of natural resources in the area.
+Therefore, you will easily find a job here and have the opportunity to earn over 60,000 dollars a year.
+However, the Upper Peninsula relies on tourism the most due to an abundance of natural resources in the area.
+And also, you can take advantage of the fact that tourism is very popular in this state and start a small business.
 The state has a continental climate.
 Moreover, the south and central parts of the Lower Peninsula have a warmer climate.
-On the other hand, the northern part of the Lower, and the entirety of the Upper Peninsula have a much harsher climate.
+On the other hand, the northern part of the Lower and the entirety of the Upper Peninsula have a much harsher climate.

 - Population: 84.055

 - Median home value/rent per month: $301.500 /$1.215

 - Median household income: $101.900